-The more specific analysis models analyzed in the book, like the layers models, the economic flows models and the value chain models, they instead look into the merit of the Internet, trying to identify the different pieces that make up the industry, but are lacking, in the opinion of the author, not to adequately represent the specific economic models that exist in the Internet and did not extend the analysis to other dimensions of investigation beyond the simple definition of the parties.
-For this reason the author has proposed a new framework of analysis of the Internet industry, the LIIF.
-The framework is based on the interpretation of the Internet as a meta-platform, multi-layer, that is the ecosystem where born and evolve a variety of platforms, which, for the functions performed, create the different layers that make up the ‘Internet industry.
+The more specific models of analysis analyzed in the book, such as the layered models, with economic flows and focused on the value chain, instead have the advantage of looking into the Internet, trying to identify the different pieces of which the industry is composed, but they are lacking, in the author’s opinion, in not adequately representing the specificities of the economic models that exist in the Internet industry and in not extending the analysis to other dimensions of investigation beyond the simple definition of the parts.
+For this reason, the author has proposed a new framework for the analysis of the Internet industry, the LIIF.
+The framework is based on the interpretation of the Internet as a multi-layer meta-platform, i.e. a universal and neutral platform that constitutes the ecosystem where numerous platforms are born and evolve, which, due to their functions, create the different layers that make up the Internet industry.
+The identified layers are:

-The Internet as a meta-model platform allows to highlight the main evolutionary stages of the net related to the statement of various aspects of the meta-platform.
-We start from the origin of Internet, when it was basically a Scientific Platform for the exchange of information among researchers.
-We then move towards the Informative Platform, where the informative appearance of the net emerges from the scientific to arrive to consumers and the web is dominated by portals that organize the content.
-In the next step the explosion of content leads to a paradigm shift: the web is no longer the closed world of the portals but is an expanding galaxy in which search engines are the entry point to the net, we are in the period of Searchable Platform.
-The net become the new media, where the information is no longer one to many but many to many, marking the advent of the Social Platform.
+The Internet model as a meta-platform makes it possible to highlight the main evolutionary stages of the network based on the affirmation of different aspects of the meta-platform.
+We start from the Internet of origins, intended as a Scientific Platform, aimed at exchanging information between researchers.
+We then move on to the Information Platform, where the information aspect of the network goes beyond the scientific sphere to reach consumers and the web is dominated by portals that organize the content.
+In the next phase, the explosion of contents leads to a paradigm shift: the web is no longer the closed world of portals but becomes an expanding galaxy in which search engines are the entry point for the network, we are in the period of Searchable Platform.
+The network later established itself as a new media, where information is no longer one to many but many to many, marking the advent of the Social Platform.